 You may also want to install a security system on your property, but if you do, avoid making promises to your tenants that you can’t keep regarding their safety.
 Otherwise, you could land in legal trouble.

 By law in Maryland, you can’t reject a tenant solely based on their race, color, religious beliefs, sex, nation of origin, or family status.
-If you use discriminatory reasons like these as your basis for not renting your property to someone, creating different lease terms, or terminating a renter’s tenancy, they may file a written complaint or a lawsuit against you, and the consequences could be costly.
+If you use discriminatory reasons like these as your basis for not renting your property to someone, creating different lease terms, or terminating a renter’s tenancy, they may file a written complaint or a lawsuit against you.
+If that happens, the consequences could be costly.

-So, create and use a consistent screening process for all of your tenants and make sure you only reject tenants for lawful reasons like bad credit history, previous evictions, drug use, poor references from previous landlords, etc. Also, avoid including preferences when you advertise your properties that would cause you to be noncompliant with fair housing laws.
+So, create and use a consistent screening process for all tenants.
+Additionally, ensure you only reject tenants for lawful reasons like previous evictions, legal convictions, or poor references from previous landlords, etc. Also, avoid including any discriminatory language or requirements when you advertise your properties that would cause you to be noncompliant with fair housing laws.

 Handle your taxes properly.